 Let’s assume that you are a trader in the commodity market and you are dealing with various hard and soft commodities.

 As a trader in a commodity market, you may have an encounter with various market situations like contango and backwardation that may hassle your mind.
 Like before the war; soldier prepares himself for battle, they understand various situations of battle and act accordingly; Likewise as a trader; you must have aware about different market situations like Contango vs backwardation to make money for client and yourself.

 Before swimming in the river of Contango and backwardation; let’s wear some lifesaving concepts of contango and backwardation that would help you in the understanding of Contango vs backwardation.

 It is a market where HARD & SOFT commodities are traded.
 In this market, not the commodities are actually traded, but the price or values of the commodities are being traded.

 In trading, a commodity is raw material/goods which can be bought and sold.
 Commodities that are traded are generally of two types i.e. hard commodities and soft commodities.
 Hard commodities generally include a variety of natural resources like gold, rubber, oil, etc, and soft commodities are generally agricultural products like corn, wheat, coffee, sugar, etc

-A derivative is a hedging tool which derives its value from an underlying under contractual manner.
+A derivative is a hedging tool that derives its value from an underlying contractual manner.

 A Future contract is a customized contract between counterparties, where settlement takes place on a specific date in the future at today’s pre-agreed price.

 Spot price refers to the current market price where security can be bought/ sold at a specific place and time.

-The price of a commodity at which the counterparties agree to buy/sell the commodity in future.
+The price of a commodity at which the counterparties agree to buy/sell the commodity in the future.

 An amount to be paid as per contract.